UNOsan118/Future-Engineers-2023/schemes/mobility/README.md

 <img src="./images/differential_gear1.png" width="45%">    <img src="./images/differential_gear2.png" width="45%">

-Image of the part where the differential gear is used

 The role of this gear is to absorb the difference in speed between the inside and outside of a curve while transmitting the power from the engine to both the left and right axles so that the car can make the turn successfully.
 This mechanism is perfect for this competition, in which many turns are required, such as when changing direction according to a sign or a corner of a course.
 ***
 ## Implementation of the steering mechanism